 Crack Cocaine Abuse

 Cocaine can be expensive, especially if someone is using a lot of it.
 Crack, on the other hand, is a much cheaper alternative.
-As a result, it is often sought out by regular drug users who are seeking a faster, cheaper, and more intense high rather than first-time drug users.
+As a result, it is often sought out by regular drug users who are seeking a faster, cheaper, and more intense high.
+This accessibility often accelerates the progression of crack abuse among those who may have previously used powdered cocaine

 It is also extremely powerful.
 Whether it is smoked or injected, the drug enters the bloodstream all at once, within as little as 15 seconds.
-This instant and powerful high puts users at an extremely high risk of overdose.
+This rapid delivery creates an intense high that significantly increases the risk of a crack cocaine addiction and puts users at a higher risk of a life-threatening overdose.

 According to the most recent Monitoring the Future Study from 2020, 0.9% of 8th graders and 1.6% of 12th graders reported using crack cocaine at some point in their lifetimes.
 Up to 0.1% and 0.4% reported crack use in the last month.
 While these numbers may seem small, they represent tens of thousands of American youth.
 And, considering how addictive and dangerous crack is, that is a major problem.

-The same study also revealed that 4.1% of adults ages 26 and older had abused crack in their lifetime and 0.2% reported using the drug in the last month.
+The same study also revealed that 4.1% of adults ages 26 and older had engaged in crack abuse at some point in their lifetime, with 0.2% reporting use within the last month.

 Symptoms of Crack Overdose